Platoniq/decidim-install/decidim-bionic.md

 > Notes:
 > - I've named my database `decidim_prod`, change that value to whatever you want for your decidim app.
-> - Be aware that line with the with the SECRET_KEY_BASE keyword it's only ONE line and you MUST put your own generated secret (the one generated with the  `rake secret` command)
+> - Be aware that line with the with the SECRET_KEY_BASE keyword is only ONE line and you MUST put your own generated secret (the one generated with the  `rake secret` command)

 At this point Decidim should be able to start working.
 We need to initialize and update the database by doing this: